The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Preface

 \paragraph{Why This Book: } It is therefore evident that a new book on Calabi-Yau manifolds, and more widely, on algebraic geometry, is very much in demand.
 Such a book should emphasize that the subject is not only at the intersection between mathematics and physics, but resides, in fact, at the cusp of pure and applied mathematics, theoretical physics, computer science and data science.
 This book should briefly introduce the mathematical background and the physical motivation, brief because the material can be found in many textbooks.
 It should then delve into the heart of the matter, addressing \begin{enumerate} \item how does one explicitly construct a Calabi-Yau manifold; \item how do these constructions lead to problems in classification, ranging from the combinatorics of lattice polytopes to the representation of quivers and finite graphs; \item what databases have thus far been established and \item how to use a combination of analytic techniques and available software to compute requisite quantities, such as Hodge numbers and bundle cohomology \end{enumerate} Throughout, algorithms and computerization will serve as the skein which threads the material, with an appreciation of their complexity and the indefatigability with which the community has utilized them to compile databases, in order to extract new mathematics and new physics.
 In this sense, the book will focus not on the {\it theory} but the {\it practice} of Calabi-Yau manifolds.

-\paragraph{The Calabi-Yau Landscape and Beyond: } There have been many practitioners in mapping the landscape of Calabi-Yau manifolds throughout the years, exploring diverse features of interest to physicists and mathematicians alike, such as the founders S.-T.~Yau in the mathematics and P.~Candelas in the physics, as well as M.~Stillman and D.~Grayson in the computational geometry.
+\paragraph{The Calabi-Yau Landscape and Beyond: } There have been many practitioners in mapping the landscape of Calabi-Yau manifolds throughout the years, exploring diverse features of interest to physicists and mathematicians alike, such as the founders S.-T.~Yau in mathematics and P.~Candelas in physics, as well as M.~Stillman and D.~Grayson in computational geometry.
 To the fruitful collaboration with and sagacious guidance by these experts over the years the author is most grateful.

-More recently, in 2017-8, a daring paradigm was proposed in \cite{He:2017aed,He:2017set}.
+More recently, in 2017-8, a somewhat daring paradigm was proposed in \cite{He:2017aed,He:2017set}.
 A natural question was posed: confronted with the increasingly available data on various geometric properties of Calabi-Yau varieties which took many tour de force efforts to calculate and compile, can machine-learning be applied to Calabi-Yau data, and to data in pure mathematics in general?
 Indeed, \begin{quote} {\it Can artificial intelligence ``learn'' algebraic geometry? } \end{quote} That is, can machine-learning arrive at correct answers such as cohomology or topological invariant, {\it without} understanding the nuances of the key techniques of the trade, such as Groebner bases, resolutions or long exact sequences?
+What about representation theory of groups or arithmetic-geometric problems in number theory?
 This was shown to be mysteriously possible in many cases to astounding accuracy.
-There had subsequently been some activity in the field, in applying big-data techniques to various problems in string theory by a host of independent groups – the Zeistgeist of data science has thus breathed its nurturing spirit into the field of mathematical physics.
+There had been some activity in the field since 2017 when \cite{He:2017aed,He:2017set,Krefl:2017yox,Ruehle:2017mzq,Carifio:2017bov} introduced modern data-science techniques to string theory, in applying big-data techniques to various problems in string and related mathematics by a host of independent groups.
+The Zeistgeist of data science has thus breathed its nurturing spirit into the field of mathematical physics.